paraker/kubernetes_2020/ckad/core_concepts.md

   containers:
   - name: myapp-container
     image: busybox
-    command: ['echo hello']  # run a simple echo command when container is fired up
+    command: ['echo']  # run a simple echo command when container is fired up
   restartPolicy: Never  # do not attempt to restart the container when command is finished

 # verify run.
 Should say "Completed"